- What is testosterone?

 - 60s – 156 to 819 ng/dL

-When the total testosterone is well over 950 ng/dL and free testosterone over 30 ng/dL, then a doctor might view this as an increase in testosterone in male patients.
+When the total testosterone level is over 950 ng/dL and free testosterone is over 30 ng/dL, then a doctor might view this as high testosterone levels.

 What are high testosterone levels in women?

 In a woman’s body, the ovaries are in charge of producing testosterone.
-With estrogen, testosterone in women helps repair, maintain, and grow the reproductive tissues and bone mass.
+Normal testosterone levels in women help repair, maintain, and grow the reproductive tissues and bone mass.

-For females 19 or older, normal T levels can range from 8 to 60 ng/dL.
+For females 19 or older, normal testosterone levels can range from 8 to 60 ng/dL.
 Anything over that is considered high testosterone.

 During puberty, an “awakening” happens in the male body.
 Boys experience an enlargement of the testes and scrotum.
-It also leads to drastically elevated testosterone in men.
+It also leads to drastically elevated testosterone.

-The classic signs of high testosterone in a man who recently hit puberty are: (5)
+The classic signs of high testosterone in a boy who recently hit puberty are: